 Pro Tips

-• Allow the popcorn to cool completely before storing.
-It should no longer be sticky.
+• Cool Before Storing: Let the coated popcorn cool completely before placing it in a container.
+It should be dry to the touch and no longer sticky.

 Peanut butter popcorn in a bowl.